-Having Cosmetic Injectables is a medical procedure that should be performed in a controlled medical environment, and carried out by a Doctor.
+Having Cosmetic Injectables is a medical procedure that should be performed in a controlled medical environment.

 While many people think of botulinum toxin type A as a treatment for wrinkles, it has actually been used for many years to treat certain medical conditions.
 In fact, its use as a cosmetic treatment was only realised when people using it to treat facial muscle spasms noticed an improvement in their facial wrinkles.